-CPU Utilization indicates the CPU usage of the instance.
+The CPU Utilization (%) metric indicates the CPU utilization of the instance.

-In Hologres, compute resources are reserved by backend processes.
-If no query operations are performed, the CPU Utilization is still greater than zero.
+In Hologres, computing resources are reserved by backend processes.
+If no query operations are performed, the CPU utilization is still greater than zero.

 Hologres supports multi-core parallel computing.
 In most cases, the CPU utilization during a single query increases to 100%.
 This indicates that computing resources are being fully utilized.

-However, if the CPU utilization is close to 100% all the time, it indicates that the instance is heavily loaded.
-In this case, the performance of the instance may be affected.
-If your instance cannot run as normal due to insufficient resources, you can scale up the instance.
-This allows you to handle a higher number of data queries.
+If your instance cannot run as normal due to insufficient resources, you can upgrade the specifications of the instance.
+This allows you to handle a larger number of complex data queries.

 Memory Usage (%)

 The Memory Usage (%) metric indicates the memory usage of the instance.

 In Hologres, memory resources are reserved by backend processes.
 If no query operations are performed, some metadata or index data is still loaded into the memory.
 In this case, the metadata or index data is used to improve the computing speed.
 In addition, the memory usage may be in the range of 30% to 40%.
 This is normal.

 - As the number of tables increases, the total amount of data also grows.
 The size of data is much larger than that can be processed by the current computing resources.
 The memory usage is positively correlated with the amount of metadata and the number of indexes.
 This way, the memory usage is higher due to increased tables, data, and indexes.

 - Indexes are inappropriately set.
 For example, bitmap indexes are created or dictionary encoding is enabled for excessive fields.